 Procedure

 Start off with two large logs at the bottom, placed on either side parallel to each other.
-From there, gradually place smaller wood on top of them (across) forming a solid platform.
+From there, gradually place smaller pieces of wood on top of them (across) forming a solid platform.
 This can also be done the reverse way.
 After creating the lay, make a teepee on top.
 Combustion will begin with the wood at the top which will, in turn, ignite the ones at the bottom.
 This is why a platform can also be called an upside-down fire.

 4. Star